inveniosoftware/docs-invenio-rdm/docs/features/powerful.md

 ## Citation formatting

-InvenioRDM can generate citation strings for your records using the Citation Style Language with support for more than 800+ journal citation styles.
+InvenioRDM can generate citation strings for your records using the Citation Style Language with support for over 800 journal citation styles.

 ## Previewers